-Asian Lettuce Wraps are the answer to a healthy, quick weeknight dinner
+Vegan Asian Lettuce Wraps: the answer to a healthy, quick weeknight dinner

 One of my favorite parts about being a food blogger is that we try so many recipes that I may not have otherwise made for myself.
 Outside of my job, I’m definitely a creature of habit.
 I usually cook the same few recipes, mostly out of convenience and a lack of energy after spending most of my day around food.